jonhoo/mktrayicon/README.md

 to continue a quoted string, prefix it with a `\`.

-The m(enu) command uses `,` as a delimiter between label and command and `|` as a delimiter between entries (label+command).If you want to use these 2 characters in a label or command, you have to escape them with `\`.
-If you want to have an entry with just a label and no command to be executed, you can omit the `,<cmd>` part.
-If you want an empty label (e.g. as a separator), you can just add a second `|` delimiter after the previous one.
-If you want a command to be executed upon selection of an empty label, you can add `,<cmd>` after the previous `|`.
+The m(enu) command uses `,` as a delimiter between label and command and `|` as a delimiter between entries (label+command).
+If you want to use these two characters in a label or command, you have to escape them with `\`.
+You can make a blank label or a label without an action by leaving out the `label` or `cmd` respectively.
+For example:

-Example command:

 ```console
 $ echo "m Browser,firefox|Terminal,xterm|Label-only||,chromium" > /tmp/test
 $ # (where `mkfifo /tmp/test` has been executed before)
 ```

+Would give you a menu with five entries:

+ - "Browser", which launches `firefox` when clicked
+ - "Terminal", which launches `xterm` when clicked
+ - "Label-only", which does nothing if clicked
+ - An unlabeled, inactive entry (useful as a separator)
+ - An unlabeled entry which launches `chromium` when clicked

 ## Why?